-Cancellation polices, how to cancel an appointment and any fee’s that may be charged.
+Cancellation policies, how to cancel an appointment, and any fees that may be charged.

 Damage and Breakage policies.
 Accidents happen, your new client knows that, tell them how situations like these will be addressed.
 My customer policy also had the following ‘We request that all valuable, irreplaceable, collectible, or heirloom items (whether monetarily or sentimentally valued) be stored and/or not cleaned by our team’.
 Tell them how long they have to report any incidents.

 Hours and Holidays.
-Include here, hours of operations.
-When can a client call you and get an answer.
+Include here, the hours of operations.
+When can a client call you and get an answer?
 Do you have an after-hours number?
 Does your company observe any holidays and what are those holidays?